scuzzydude/asimov/asimov.md

 The chart above shows from 1890, the year of the first commercial application of Tesla's AC inventions, to 1990 life expectancy in the U.S. rose from 45.2 to 75.2 years, an increase of 66%.
 It's noteworthy that in 1890, The United States was already one of the most prosperous countries.
 The U.S. had a life expectancy of 45 years which was much higher than the world average of 30 years.
 In that same time period, the World average doubled -- 100%.
 Modern medicine wants to take most of the credit for that, with lower rates of infant mortality, higher standards for hygiene and care, and broader access to doctors across the planet.
 Doctors, nurses and hand washing deserve a lot of credit.

 Let me ask you this - What's the success rate of Caesarian sections by candlelight?
 How often do anesthesiologists just wing it without using heart and respiratory monitors?
-How effective are preserving cultures at room temperature?
+How effective is preserving lab cultures at room temperature?

 I don't think medicine is the primary driver in the worldwide increase in longevity.
 As an American with employer paid health insurance, I've seen a lot of doctors in my life, but I'm guessing that's not true for most of the billions on this planet.